linno60/html/hotels-actual/js/jquery/plugins/amstockchart_3.21.0.free/amcharts/plugins/export/README.md

 ### 1.4.24
 * Fixed: Issue with external legends in maps
 * Fixed: Resource dependency issue of xlsx with jszip
-* Fixed: Issue with `forceRemoveImages` in local enviroment (includes all ":\" and "file://" sources)
+* Fixed: Issue with `forceRemoveImages` in local environment (includes all ":\" and "file://" sources)
 * Changed: Resource loading order according to it's priority
 * Changed: Loading minified resource versions by default to improve the payload significantly

 ### 1.4.23
-* Fixed: Issue with `forceRemoveImages` in local enviroment
+* Fixed: Issue with `forceRemoveImages` in local environment

 ### 1.4.22
 * Fixed: Local time offset issue on XLSX exports